wqking/obfupy/doc/scaffolding.md

 # Get started -- the scaffolding script

-The file `examples/scaffolding.py` is a ready to use scaffolding script.
-You can execute it from command line to obfuscate some code and experience how to it work.
-You can also copy it as a template to make the obfuscator script for your own projects.
+The file `examples/scaffolding.py` is a ready-to-use scaffolding script.
+You can execute it from the command line to obfuscate some code and experience how it works.
+You can also copy it as a template to make a obfuscator script for your own project.

 To execute it, in terminal, run,
 ```